 Endomicroscopes normally operate in fluorescence mode, but there are some advantages to working with white light and coloured stains.
 We have shown two ways in which colour endomicroscopy can be achieved with fibre bundles, overcoming problems due to back-reflections of the illumination light from the fibre tips.
 In the first , we used a side-illumination scheme, relying on light scattering from adjacent tissue areas to illuminate the tissue of interest.
 In the second , we illuminate the tissue through the cladding of the fibre bundle.

-I have been working with current and former colleagues, particularly Siyang Zuo, Petros Giataganas, Lin Zhang, and Chris Payne to integrate robotics and other smart technology with endomicroscopy imaging probes.
+At Imperail College, I worked with current and former colleagues, particularly Siyang Zuo, Petros Giataganas, Lin Zhang, and Chris Payne to integrate robotics and other smart technology with endomicroscopy imaging probes.
 We are particularly focused on applications in breast conserving surgery [10,11,12] and transanal endoscopic microsurgery.
+Recently, we integrated both endomicroscopy and OCT with the da Vinci, and performed autonomous scanning over a region of interest using visual servoing .

 ENDOMICROSCOPY FOR BREAST SURGERY